LisaHackett97/fun-space-quiz/README.md

 - When I set up reset btns, (to start game over), d-hide modal triggers and opens the modal but if the user answerd incorrctly, the next question button wasn't working.I needed on click to be added to button with id of wrgAnsFocus.

 - I needed media queries for fig captions and carousel indictors on xs smal screens, also hide h1 heading on small screens and change layout of carousel when heading was hidden.

+- I had used a critical css file generator to try and enhnace css loading

 [Back to table of contents](#table-of-contents)